Vocational panel: Party strategy

 The closing date for the nominating bodies subpanel is earlier than for the Oireachtas subpanel; political parties wait to see which of their candidates have secured nomination on an outside panel before deciding who to nominate on the inside panel.
 Parties generally try to distribute their most popular candidates across both panels to avoid falling foul of the minimum-elected-per-subpanel rules.
 Since the electorate is small and mostly of known party allegiance, larger parties have a good idea of how many quotas they can secure on each panel; they will always nominate at least that many candidates, but typically not many more, for fear of losing out on a seat through "leakage" of transfers.
 Parties have tight control of the Oireachtas subpanel nominations; in 1997, Fianna Fáil and Fine Gael nominees were selected mainly by the parliamentary party and partly by the party leader, whereas the Labour Party's were selected by its General Council, surprisingly omitting high-profile ex-TDs.
 The Progressive Democrats, having formed a coalition with Fianna Fáil after the general election, agreed not to field candidates in the panel election, in return for some of the direct Seanad appointments reserved for the Taoiseach (prime minister).
 In 2002, Fine Gael gave its Dáil constituency organisations a say in nominations.
 Since the 1990s, smaller parties have engaged in voting pacts, each having a nominee on a different panel.
-Likewise, Gerard Craughwell successfully encouraged independents to support independents in 2016.
+In 1992 the Progressive Democrats and Democratic Left had a successful pact which saw senators elected.
+In 2016, whereas Gerard Craughwell successfully encouraged independents to support independents, a pact between the Social Democrats and People Before Profit–Solidarity did not see any senator elected.